 Rearrange the household to minimize back strain

 - Eliminate stairs.
-Many back pain patients have a tough time negotiating stairs because of the repeated impact of moving up and down.
-If a bedroom or home office can be relocated to the first floor that could save a lot of energy.
+Many people with back pain have a tough time negotiating stairs because of the repeated impact of moving up and down.
+If a bedroom or home office can be relocated to the first floor that could save a lot of energy and strain.

-Remember, the goal is not to eliminate all activity (movement and exercise is good for the back), just to eliminate or reduce movements that make the back pain worse.
-For more ideas about how to make your home more comfortable, read Mattresses for Back Conditions and Pillow Support and Comfort.
+Remember, the goal is not to eliminate all activity (movement and exercise are good for the back), just to eliminate or reduce movements that make the back pain worse.

 Re-allocate chores to fit everyone's ability